metabrainz/musicbrainz-android/Readme.md

 * Tag audio files like Picard
 * Donate to the MetaBrainz Foundation via PayPal

-## Installation
+## Development

-* First start with installing Android Studio on your pc.
+* Prerequisite: Latest version of the Android Studio and SDKs on your pc.
 * Clone this repository.
 * Use the `gradlew build` command to build the project directly or use the IDE to run the project to your phone or the emulator.